• Gum recession, or gingival recession, is a process in which the soft tissues pull back from the teeth. Gum recession exposes more of the dentition.

 If you brush your teeth incorrectly, too hard, or with inappropriate products, you can easily damage your gums.
 If you feel tenderness after brushing, switch to a soft-bristled brush and a paste with little or no irritating ingredients.
 Whitening products are not recommended for those with sensitive gums.

 Gums tend to begin receding on the left part of the mouth, around the outside of the arch.
 This is because most people are right-handed and put the most pressure on that area while brushing.
-If this is the case, it's time to think about learning to brush more gently.
-Using electric toothbrushes also can help, as their vibrating or rotating action is much gentler than hard brushing back and forth.
+If this is the case, it is time to think about learning to brush more gently.
+Using electric toothbrushes can also help, as their vibrating or rotating action is much gentler than hard back-and-forth brushing.

-This doesn’t mean you should neglect to clean your mouth.
-Those who don’t brush and floss every day and miss out on bi-yearly dental cleanings are also at higher risk of gum recession.
+This does not mean you should neglect to clean your mouth.
+Those who do not brush and floss every day and miss out on bi-yearly dental cleanings are also at higher risk of gum recession.

 Hormones